Understanding What God Truly Wants From His People

 But when the heart is transformed, obedience becomes life.

-Rituals Without Obedience Do Not
+Obedience Do Not Move God

-Many people believe
+Many people

-truth:
+consistent truth:

 God has never